divinites/gissues/README.md

 - **"draw_centered"** is the same as "draw_centered" in preferences.sublime-settings, also limited to issue view, default value: **False**.

--**"split_line_width"** is the width of split lines. default value is  0, which means that it will be the same as wrap_width.
+- **"split_line_width"** is the width of split lines. default value is  0, which means that it will be the same as wrap_width.

 ### Auto-Completion